[Much of my site will be useless to you if you've got the images turned off!]

 I have been requested to furnish private counsel in American affairs for the guidance of the editors of a weekly Review which is to begin at the New Year, and which will be conducted by men who are followers of Mr. Gladstone.
 You are aware, no doubt, that Mr. Gladstone was in the minority of Lord Palmerston's cabinet who wished to accept the French Emperor's proposal to mediate in the American war.

 The reason of the confidence shown in my advice is simply the fact that I formerly travelled in America, and that I afterwards followed the progress of the four years' contest as closely and as keenly as it was possible to do with the partial and unreliable information that reached us.
-In the momentous questions which have arisen since you sheathed the sword, I have endeavoured to conform my judgment to your own as well as I could ascertain it from the report of your evidence, from p516 the few English travellers who enjoyed the privilege of speaking with you, and especially from General Indicates a West Point graduate and gives his Class.Beauregard, who spoke, as I understood, your sentiments as well as his own.
+In the momentous questions which have arisen since you sheathed the sword, I have endeavoured to conform my judgment to your own as well as I could ascertain it from the report of your evidence, from p516 the few English travellers who enjoyed the privilege of speaking with you, and especially from General Indicates a West Point graduate, Class of 1838: a link to his biographical entry in Cullum's Register.Beauregard, who spoke, as I understood, your sentiments as well as his own.
 My travels in America never led me south of Maryland, and the only friends to whom I can look for instruction, are Northerners, mostly of Webster's school.

 In my emergency, urged by the importance of the questions at issue in the United States, and by the peril of misguided public opinion between our two countries, I therefore seek to appeal to southern authorities, and venture at once to proceed to Headquarters.